We’ve all tried traditional email marketing tips …

 Try toning down that corporate look, and create a more minimalist email design.
 Write in a conversational, respectful voice.

-Follow these 8 essential rules for friendly, eagerly anticipated emails …
+Follow these 7 essential email etiquette tips for friendly, eagerly anticipated messages …

 - Stop talking about your list.
-Stop talking about subscribers.
+Or subscribers.
 Write as if you’re emailing one person only.
 It instantly makes your emails more personal.

 - Quit wasting people’s time.
 Only email when you have something truly valuable or helpful to say.

 - Be useful.
 Don’t just email when you need something from your readers.
-Be helpful.
-Be generous.
-Be friendly.
-Be like real friend.
+Be helpful, generous, and friendly.
+Treat them like a real friend.

 - Be trustworthy.
 Let people know what to expect.
 Yes, sales messages should be part of your email marketing, that’s fine.
 Just be clear about it when they sign up.

 - Don’t be creepy.
-Feel free to personalize emails, but don’t repeat people’s name too often, because it makes you sound like a call center script.
+Feel free to personalize emails, but don’t repeat people’s names too often, because it makes you sound like a call center script.

 - Be on their side.
 Remind people that they’re not alone.
 Tell them you understand their struggles.
 Empathize with them, and ask how you can help.